serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Data/Base32/Encode.md

 ## Return Value

-An encoded string that holds the contents of the inputs
+An encoded string that holds the contents of the inputs.

 ## See Also